-At a high level, we look at Job Success this way:
+At a high level, we look at JSS this way:

 (successful contract outcomes - negative contract outcomes) / total outcomes

 - If a freelancer or agency owner is exclusive to an agency, the agency's JSS will be shown on the profile rather than an individual rating.
-Click here for more about agency's JSS.
+Click here for more about agency JSS.

-- Longer-term relationships are a plus and can help boost your score.
-But not having them won't count against you.
+- Longer-term relationships are great and can help boost your score.
+That said, not having them will not count against you.

 - Jobs with higher earnings weigh more and will have a bigger impact on your score.

 - We understand that some projects have bad outcomes because the client is difficult to work with.
-So we track freelancer feedback of clients and flag those clients with a history of poor collaboration.
-If one of your clients has been flagged (or has been suspended for Terms of Service violations), then the client's feedback will not count against your score.
+We track freelancer feedback of clients and flag those clients with a history of poor collaboration.
+If one of your clients has been previously flagged (or has been suspended for Terms of Service violations), their feedback will not count against your JSS.

 - You can view your score on your My Stats page and earn rewards for building an outstanding reputation.
 Any score at 90% or above is excellent (and puts you on the track to earn Top Rated status).
-If your score falls below 75%, you may find it difficult to win new clients in the marketplace.
+If your score falls below 75%, you may find it difficult to connect with new clients or win new projects in the marketplace.

-The Upwork system takes snapshots of your three-, six-, 12- and 24-month history in the marketplace and calculates a score for each.
-We use these to determine the score that appears on your profile.
+The Upwork system takes snapshots of your 3-, 6-, 12- and 24-month history in the marketplace and calculates a score for each.
+The best score out of these moving time windows is your JSS.